Simone Boye: Arsenal

 On 22 July 2021, it was announced that Boye had signed for English side Arsenal.
 She rejoined her former coach from FC Rosengård at the club, Jonas Eidevall.
 Her playing time was limited throughout her first season, only making five appearances in the Women's Super League.

 Hammarby IF

 On 14 July 2022, Boye joined Hammarby IF, signing a three-and-a-half-year deal.

 On 6 June 2023, Hammarby won the 2022–23 Svenska Cupen.
 Boye appeared in the final, that ended in a 3–0 win at home against BK Häcken.
 The club also won the 2023 Damallsvenskan, claiming its second Swedish championship after 38 years, with Boye making 22 league appearances.
 At the end of the season, she was nominated for the prize of Damallsvenskan Defender of the Year, that eventually was awarded to Josefine Rybrink from BK Häcken.
 In November she announced that she will leave Hammarby after three-and-a-half years.

+HB Køge

+In January, she returned to Denmark and signed with HB Køge.